Payment of Wages: West Virginia

 - The law permits employers to make certain types of deductions from employees' wages.
 Other deductions may be made if agreed to by the employer and employee.
 See Permitted and Prohibited Wage Deductions.

-- Employers must give employees an itemized statement of pay deductions for each pay period in which deductions are made.
+- Employers must give each employee a written, itemized statement of earnings and pay deductions on each payday.
 Electronic pay statements are permitted under certain circumstances.
 See Pay Statement Requirements.

 - Terminated employees must generally be paid their final pay by the next regular payday.
 Unused but accrued finge benefits are payable according to employer-employee agreement.
 If an employee does not return employer-provided property when employment ends, the employer may withhold, deduct or divert a portion of the employee's final wages to cover the replacement cost of the property that is not returned.
 Penalties are imposed for employer violations of the termination pay laws.
 See Termination Pay.

 - If an employee dies and unpaid wages are owed, the employer can pay a limited amount of the unpaid wages to certain family members without notice of actual notice of probate proceedings.
 See Deceased Employee Wages.